Flametales/TG_Bybit_API/README.md

 1. Get rich :)

 That's the basic outline of what we'll be doing.
 Of course, there are many details and nuances to each step, but this should give you a good idea of what to expect.
 Let's get started!

+### Prepare environment

+1. Download Python from their website.
+Make sure you have version 3.11 and within the installer choose "ADD TO PATH" <- VERY IMPORTANT!
+1. Download Visual Studio Code from their website.
+1. Download this project as a ZIP.
+1. Unzip the project
+1. Import it into the IDE (VS Code).
+1. Download the Python dependency if nessecary.
+1. Create a Virtual environment with VENV if you want for a clean approach <-- optional

 ### Create the 'config.ini' file
 Before we can start, you have to create your own 'config.ini' file.
 This file protects the developer from pushing valuable API information to the public.